aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-04/lesson-02.md

 ### Example: Play a SoundFile

 Loading a sound file is very similar to loading images.
-It's recommended to load the file using the preload function so that it gets loaded before you do anything else in your code.
+You need to use the same [async_await](https://p5js.org/reference/p5/async_await/) structure when loading the files.

 <iframe src="https://editor.p5js.org/mnstri/full/fhv6vN4z1" width="100%" height="450"></iframe>